brandonstarxel/chunking_evaluation/README.md

 # Chunking Evaluation

-This package, developed as part of our research detailed in the [Chroma Technical Report](https://research.trychroma.com/benchmarking-chunking), provides tools for text chunking and benchmarking.
+This package, developed as part of our research detailed in the [Chroma Technical Report](https://research.trychroma.com/benchmarking-chunking), provides tools for text chunking and evaluation.
 It allows users to compare different chunking methods and includes implementations of several novel chunking strategies.

 ## Features

-- **Compare Chunking Methods**: Evaluate and benchmark various popular chunking strategies.
+- **Compare Chunking Methods**: Evaluate and compare various popular chunking strategies.
 - **Novel Chunking Methods**: Implementations of new chunking methods such as `ClusterSemanticChunker` and `LLMChunker`.
-- **Benchmarking Framework**: Tools to generate domain-specific datasets and evaluate retrieval quality in the context of AI applications.
+- **Evaluation Framework**: Tools to generate domain-specific datasets and evaluate retrieval quality in the context of AI applications.

 ## Quick Start